telerik/winforms-docs/treeview/data-binding/binding-to-self-referencing-data.md

 # Binding to Self Referencing Data

 Binding RadTreeView to self referencing data differs form [binding to related data]({%slug winforms/treeview/data-binding/binding-to-object-relational-data%}) in that RadTreeView is bound to a single list instead of multiple related lists.

-In order to set the parent-child relation between the records of the data source,we should set the ParentMember and ChildMember properties to the respective fields this data source.If the parent ID for a record does not have a respective value in the child ID field of the records, then that record is considered to have no parents.
+In order to set the parent-child relation between the records of the data source, we should set the __ParentMember__ and __ChildMember__ properties to the respective fields in the data source.
+If the parent `ID` for a record does not have a respective value in the child `ID` field of the records, then that record is considered to have no parents.

 ## Minimal example